jbmartin/SifteoBlickets/README.md

 However, it still rears its ugly head from time to time.
 We'll do our best to help you figure out how to deal with it or where to turn go when you're stuck.

-First lets look at the basic logic of main.cpp.
+First, lets look at the basic logic of main.cpp.

 Todo(Jay):
 Discuss